 Bake the meringue:

 Step 3.
-Spoon the meringue into 8 round little nests onto a parchment-lined baking sheet and bake for 45 minutes.
+Spoon the meringue into 8 round little nests onto a parchment-lined baking sheet.
+Bake for 45 minutes.

 Step 4.
 Turn the oven off and without opening the oven door, let the meringues cool in the oven for another hour.